intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

-Implied by the changes outlined in the previous section, the responsibilities of the RFC Series Editor (RSE) as a person or role (contrasted with the overall "RFC Editor function") are now split or shared amongst the RSWG, RSAB, RPC, and IETF LLC (alone or in combination).
+Implied by the changes outlined in the previous section, the responsibilities of the RFC Series Editor (RSE) as a person or role (contrasted with the overall "RFC Editor function") are now split or shared among the RSWG, RSAB, RPC, and IETF LLC (alone or in combination).
 More specifically, the responsibilities of the RFC Series Consulting Editor (RSCE) under version 3 of the RFC Editor Model differ in many ways from the responsibilities of the